LakyLuc/AdminWhitelist/README.md

 `/adminwhitelist list` (`/awl list`) - Lists all players on the admin list

 The commands must be run in the server console.

+## Permissions

+`adminwhitelist.update` - Receive a notification when a new version is available

 [![Modrinth](modrinth.png)](https://modrinth.com/plugin/adminwhitelist)